Find about what we're up to with regular updates

-We were very happy to have such an inspiring speaker open this series and look forward to our second talk by Zoe Ryan which will take place on Thursday 24th May.
-Book here.
+We were very happy to have such an inspiring speaker open this series and look forward to our second talk by Zoe Ryan which will take place on Thursday 24 May.